Persie0/SimplyTranslate-dart/README.md

   ///changing instance each time for (int i = 0; i < gt.getInstances.length; i++) {
-    gtransl = await gt.translate("Gewechselt",
+    gtransl = await gt.translateSimply("Gewechselt",
         from: "de", instanceMode: InstanceMode.Random);
     print(gt.getCurrentInstance);
     //translate.josias.dev
     // translate.namazso.eu
     // translate.riverside.rocks,...
   }

 }
 ```
 &nbsp;

 # Info
+- Max char length for Japanese, Chinese and Korean is 1250 (I think) for other languages its 5000 due to the different encoding results
 - You can use https://pub.dev/packages/audioplayers for playing the TTS.
-- Instance "tl.vern.cc" is blacklisted as it is the only instance that throws an error when used (excessively).

-# Credits and copyright
+# Credits
+go to
 Gabriel Pacheco

 https://github.com/gabrielpacheco23/google-translator